TNunige/ARP/README.md

 make clean logs
 ```
 ### Additional tools ###
 Currently, programmers have implemented a way to control the size and positions of the console windows.
-This is possible using xdotool and wmctrl.
+This is possible using `xdotool` and `wmctrl`.
 Download the tools in your command window like this:

 ```